Kap's Amazing Stories: Overview

 It also had a children's spin-off titled Kap's Amazing Stories Kids Edition that premiered on January 31, 2010, as Revilla was campaigning for a senator in the 2010 Philippine Senate election.
 Its presenters were Ramboy Revilla, Jayda Avanzado and Angeli Nicole Sanoy.
-The show featured an Animal Kingdom and World's Deadliest Animals.
-Guest presenters in Kap's Amazing Stories Kids Edition include Ogie Alcasid, Carmina Villaroel and Elmo Magalona.
+Guest presenters in Kap's Amazing Stories Kids Edition include Ogie Alcasid, Carmina Villarroel and Elmo Magalona.
 The show ended in July 2010, after Revilla's re-election as Senator of the Philippines.